 Available-for-Sale Securities, at Fair Value

-The following table presents the Company's available-for-sale, or AFS, investment securities by collateral type, which were carried at their fair value as of June 30, 2011 and December 31, 2010:
+The following table presents the Company’s AFS investment securities by collateral type as of March 31, 2021 and December 31, 2020:

-At June 30, 2011 and December 31, 2010, the Company pledged investment securities with a carrying value of $4.1 billion and $1.1 billion, respectively, as collateral for repurchase agreements.
-See Note 9 - Repurchase Agreements.
+At March 31, 2021 and December 31, 2020, the Company pledged AFS securities with a carrying value of $11.5 billion and $14.6 billion, respectively, as collateral for repurchase agreements.
+See Note 11 - Repurchase Agreements.

-At June 30, 2011 and December 31, 2010, the Company did not have any securities purchased from and financed with the same counterparty that did not meet the conditions of ASC 860, Transfers and Servicing, to be considered linked transactions and therefore classified as derivatives.
+At March 31, 2021 and December 31, 2020, the Company did not have any securities purchased from and financed with the same counterparty that did not meet the conditions of ASC 860, Transfers and Servicing, to be considered linked transactions and, therefore, classified as derivatives.

-The following tables present the amortized cost and carrying value (which approximates fair value) of AFS securities by collateral type as of June 30, 2011 and December 31, 2010:
+The following tables present the amortized cost and carrying value of AFS securities by collateral type as of March 31, 2021 and December 31, 2020:

-The following table presents the changes for the six months ended June 30, 2011 and June 30, 2010 of the unamortized net discount and designated credit reserves on non-Agency AFS securities.
+The following table presents the changes for the three months ended March 31, 2021 and 2020 in the allowance for credit losses on Agency and non-Agency AFS securities:

-The following table presents the components comprising the carrying value of AFS securities not deemed to be other than temporarily impaired by length of time the securities had an unrealized loss position as of June 30, 2011 and December 31, 2010.
-At June 30, 2011, the Company held 862 AFS securities, of which 241 were in an unrealized loss position for less than twelve consecutive months and 15 were in an unrealized loss position for more than twelve consecutive months.
-At December 31, 2010, the Company held 373 AFS securities, of which 108 were in an unrealized loss position for less than twelve months and 5 were in an unrealized loss position for more than twelve consecutive months.
+The following table presents the components comprising the carrying value of AFS securities for which an allowance for credit losses has not been recorded by length of time that the securities had an unrealized loss position as of March 31, 2021 and December 31, 2020 (subsequent to the adoption of Topic 326).
+At March 31, 2021 and December 31, 2020, the Company held 817 and 823 AFS securities, respectively; of the securities for which an allowance for credit losses has not been recorded, 45 and 13 were in an unrealized loss position for less than twelve consecutive months and 0 and 13 were in an unrealized loss position for more than twelve consecutive months, respectively.

-The Company has adopted the provisions of ASC 320 to evaluate AFS securities for OTTI.
-This evaluation requires us to determine whether there has been a significant adverse quarterly change in the cash flow expectations for a security.
-The Company compares the amortized cost of each security in an unrealized loss position against the present value of expected future cash flows of the security.
-The Company also considers whether there has been a significant adverse change in the regulatory and/or economic environment as part of this analysis.
-If the amortized cost of the security is greater than the present value of expected future cash flows, an other-than-temporary credit impairment has occurred.
-If the Company does not intend to sell and is not more likely than not required to sell the security, the credit loss is recognized in earnings and the balance of the unrealized loss is recognized in other comprehensive income (loss).
-If the Company intends to sell the security or will be more likely than not required to sell the security, the full unrealized loss is recognized in earnings.
+In evaluating AFS securities for OTTI prior to the adoption of Topic 326, the Company determined whether there had been a significant adverse quarterly change in the cash flow expectations for a security.
+The Company compared the amortized cost of each security in an unrealized loss position against the present value of expected future cash flows of the security.
+The Company also considered whether there had been a significant adverse change in the regulatory and/or economic environment as part of this analysis.
+If the amortized cost of the security was greater than the present value of expected future cash flows using the original yield as the discount rate, an other-than-temporary credit impairment had occurred.
+If the Company did not intend to sell and would not be more likely than not required to sell the security, the credit loss was recognized in earnings and the balance of the unrealized loss was recognized in either other comprehensive loss, net of tax, or gain (loss) on investment securities, depending on the accounting treatment.
+If the Company intended to sell the security or would be more likely than not required to sell the security, the full unrealized loss was recognized in earnings.

 Gross Realized Gains and Losses